BillyBunn/warm-ups/README.md

 # JavaScript Daily Warm-Up Exercises

-In order too focus on actual problem-solving—and not implementation details—in my job and projects, I've learned that it is critical to maintain a mastery of the JavaScript language fundamentals.
+In order too focus on actual problem-solving in my projects—and not implementation details—I learned that it's critical to maintain a mastery of the JavaScript language fundamentals.

 This repo is a place to store my regular "warm-up" exercises.
-The intent is to build muscle memory on some the core fundamentals of the language and as a JS developer in general.
+The intent is to build muscle memory on the core fundamentals of the language and as a JS developer in general.
 As such, there is one "daily" warmup exercise and four more specific warm-ups which I cycle through each week or so.

 ## Warm-Ups